Zaid-Ajaj/the-elmish-book/chapters/commands/using-json.md

 cd src
 dotnet add package Thoth.Json
 ```
-This package is built around functional contructs called "Coders".
+`Thoth.Json` is built around functional contructs called "Coders".
 Coders are *functions* that convert JSON and are divided into two categories:
  - *Encoders* that transform typed objects and values into JSON
  - *Decoders* that transform JSON into typed objects.